×

 We asked people living in China to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When packing for a move to China, it is important to prepare for the weather and culture of the new destination.
 Consider packing clothing items such as sweaters, long-sleeved shirts and pants, and an umbrella or raincoat.
 If moving to an area in northern or western China, a winter coat and other cold-weather wear may be necessary.
 Additionally, practical items like an adapter for electronics and a water filter for tap water may be needed.
 Toiletries, medicine, shoes, and a backpack or suitcase will also come in handy.
-Lastly, do not forget important documents like passports, visas, and birth certificates," said one expat in China.
+Lastly, do not forget important documents like passports, visas, and birth certificates," explained one expat living in China.

 What cultural faux pas should I try to avoid making in China?